trickeyone/http-rewrite-middleware/README.md

 * `redirect` - Optional parameter:
     * When it is omitted then the Rule will be dispatched as an internal rewrite (aka proxified).
     * If the value is set then Browser will receive HTTP `Location` Header with value of parsed `__to__` (`permanent` value will give `HTTP 301`, any other value will give `HTTP 302`).
+* `delay` - Optional parameter:
+    * When this is omitted then the Rule will be dispatched immediately
+    * If the value is set then the Rule will be dispatched after n milliseconds

 ### Example of usage with Connect